AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

 1. Click the **Interpolated/Stored** droplist and select **Interpolated** or **Stored** for the data view.

 1. Click the date and time display to set the **Start Index** and **End Index** to specify the time period of the data to include in the data view.
-For Interpolated data views specify a Time Interval.
+For interpolated data views, set a `Time Interval`.

 1. Click **Apply** to accept the index configuration changes.